-The J. Graham Brown School, the Original Magnet School, is a district-wide magnet school for students who thrive in a Self Directed Learning environment.
-Brown enrolls approximately 700 students in grades K through 12.
-Brown is recognized by the Kentucky Department of Education as a Distinguished school at the elementary, middle, and high school levels.
+The J. Graham Brown School, the Original Magnet School, is a district-wide magnet school for students who thrive in a Self-Directed Learning environment.
+Brown enrolls approximately 750 students in grades K through 12.
+The Kentucky Department of Education provides data on our school's achievement, which can be accessed on our School Report Card.

 J. Graham Brown School students have "reasoned minds and educated hearts" of self-directed life-long learners.

 Students are critical, open-minded, and creative thinkers who are willing to take risks and are eager for new knowledge.

 Students are compassionate, tolerant, and respectful human beings who value cultural diversity and contribute to the community.

 The mission of the J. Graham Brown School community is to cultivate innovative thinking and foster independence, empathy, and initiative within a culturally responsive learning environment.

 Are interested in pursuing the most rigorous academic program available to prepare them for liberal arts study in college.
 They are developing a strong work ethic.

 - Are willing to take risks and stretch their comfort levels when pursuing academic study.
 They want to learn to challenge themselves, work hard, and self-regulate their own study.

 - Prefer a smaller learning community where relationships are developed over time with all community members.
 They want to be known by their teachers, administrators, and fellow students.